-At 30 June 2016, the aggregate amounts of distributable reserves available for distribution to the equity shareholders of the Company, including the distributable amounts disclosed in note 23(c)(i) were RMB858,041,000 (2015: RMB776,673,000).
-After the end of the reporting period, the directors did not propose a dividend (2015: Nil).
+At 30 June 2017, the aggregate amounts of distributable reserves available for distribution to the equity shareholders of the Company, including share premium and accumulated losses of the Company were approximately RMB852,438,000 (2016: approximately RMB858,041,000).
+After the end of the reporting period, the directors did not propose a dividend (2016: Nil).